2007 Portuguese abortion referendum

 An abortion referendum took place in Portugal on 11 February 2007, to decide whether to legalise abortion up to ten weeks.
 The referendum was the fulfillment of an election pledge by the governing Socialist Party of Prime Minister José Sócrates.

-Official results of the referendum showed that 59.24% of the Portuguese approved the proposal put on ballot, while 40.76% rejected it.
-However, only 43.61% of the registered voters turned out to vote.
-Since voter turnout was below 50%, according to the Portuguese Constitution, these results are not legally binding, and parliament can legally decide to disregard them.
+Official results of the referendum showed that 59.24 percent of the Portuguese approved the proposal put on ballot, while 40.76 percent rejected it.
+However, only 43.61 percent of the registered voters turned out to vote.
+Since voter turnout was below 50 percent, according to the Portuguese Constitution, these results are not legally binding, and parliament can legally decide to disregard them.
 Prime Minister Sócrates nevertheless confirmed that he would expand the circumstances under which abortion was allowed, since a majority of voters had been in favour.

 The law was ratified by President Aníbal Cavaco Silva on 10 April 2007.

+Background

+In 1998, the legalization of abortion had also been put to a referendum.
+However, a small majority voted NO, 51 to 49 percent, and abortion legalization was not implemented.

 Question

 The question in the referendum was:

-Under the current law, abortions are allowed up 12 weeks if the mother's life or mental or physical health is at risk, up to 16 weeks in cases of rape and up to 24 weeks if the child may be born with an incurable disease or deformity.
+Under the previous law, abortions were allowed up 12 weeks if the mother's life or mental or physical health is at risk, up to 16 weeks in cases of rape and up to 24 weeks if the child may be born with an incurable disease or deformity.
 The new law, approved on 9 March 2007, allows abortions on request up to the tenth week.